angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 Once you authenticate yourself, you should see your Facebook display name on your screen.
 Click the Logout button, which will make the AuthState to null and you should see the difference on your screen.

-You can try redirecting yourself to another page to grab additional details from Facebook and experiement on your own.
+You can try redirecting yourself to another page to grab additional details from Facebook and experiment on your own.

 ***Running our application on mobile phone***

 Ensure you've the platform added to your project.
-If not add the platform by executing the following command.
+If not add the platform by executing the following command:

 ```